russellcameronthomas/library/chapters/1-introduction.md

 ---
 layout: chapter
 title: Introduction
-description: "Big picture introduction to probabilistic programming, why it's different and better than previous tools, and how it applies to risk analysis and modeling."
+description: "'Big picture'on probabilistic programming, why it's different and better than previous tools, and how it applies to risk analysis and modeling."
 is_section: true
 ---
+In this introduction, you'll find *general* concepts that will help you make sense of probabilistic programming.
+If you understand these, it should increase your motivation and curiousity to learn more and will help you avoid confusion later.

 ## In a Nutshell